Mantle/Mantle/README.md

 Mantle makes it easy to write a simple model layer for your Cocoa or Cocoa Touch application.

-## Getting Started

-To start building the framework, clone this repository and then run `script/bootstrap`.
-This will automatically pull down any dependencies.

 ## The Typical Model Object

 What's wrong with the way model objects are usually written in Objective-C?